By Khun Atthasit Sukkham, Assistant Curator, Southeast Asian Ceramics Museum of Bangkok University, Thailand

-(Photo courtesy of the Southeast Asian Ceramics Museum of Bangkok University)
+(Photo courtesy of The Southeast Asian Ceramics Museum of Bangkok University)

 One of the most fascinating ceramic displays in the Southeast Asian Ceramics Museum at Bangkok University has to be a Si Satchanalai figurine in the form of an elephant with a rider and keepers.
-This figurine was found at the well-known “Tak-Omkoi” archaeological site in the Thanon Thong Chai Mountain Range bordering Myanmar (formerly Burma).
-This site was believed to be the trading station and the burial site of some ethnic groups who had gathered forest products and made contact with Sukhothai (1238–1438), Lanna (1292–1776) and Ayutthaya (1350–1767) Kingdoms.
+This figurine was found at the well-known Tak-Omkoi archaeological site in the Thanon Thong Chai Mountain Range bordering Myanmar (formerly Burma).
+This site was believed to be the trading station and burial site of some ethnic groups who gathered forest products and made contact with Sukhothai (1238–1438), Lanna (1292–1776) and Ayutthaya (1350–1767) Kingdoms.
 This figurine was donated by Mr Surat Osathanugrah (1930–2008), the founder of Bangkok University.

 This figurine was formed by hand and decorated by applying appendages together with incising to show the details of the elephant and the six human figures.
-Green glaze covered almost the entire piece, except for the base.
+Green glaze covers almost the entire piece, except for the base.
 Its attributes, especially the form and glaze, suggest that the figurine was produced at Pa Yang village of the Si Satchanalai kiln site during the 16th century, the last phase of ceramic production there.
-The kiln during this phase was a cross-draft brick-built kiln located along the Yom River north of Si Satchanalai or Sawankhalok city, one of dependent cities earlier controlled by the Sukhothai Kingdom that was later incorporated into the Ayutthaya Kingdom.
+The kiln during this phase was a cross-draft brick-built kiln located along the Yom River north of Si Satchanalai or Sawankhalok city, one of the dependent cities earlier controlled by the Sukhothai Kingdom that was later incorporated into the Ayutthaya Kingdom.

-Based on comparative studies of the royal chronicles, ancient knowledge of elephant handling, and mural paintings found in the halls of Buddhist temples from the Sukhothai and Ayutthaya periods, they suggested that the relationship between kings and elephants, even horses or cattle, was very close.
-The kings usually led the capture of wild elephants, even the rarer white elephants, and reared them to be used as land transportation, means of combat in war, or even as gifts for establishing diplomatic relations with other kingdoms.
-The kings had permitted the aristocrats and other civilians to possess elephants and, in turn, these elephants were sometimes presented to the kings as pledges of loyalty.
+Based on comparative studies of the royal chronicles, ancient knowledge of elephant handling, and mural paintings found in the halls of Buddhist temples from the Sukhothai and Ayutthaya periods, the relationship between kings and elephants, even horses or cattle, was very close.
+The kings usually led the capture of wild elephants, even the rarer white elephants, and reared the to be used as land transportation, means of combat in war, or even as gifts for establishing diplomatic relations with other kingdoms.
+The kings permitted the aristocrats and other civilians to possess elephants and, in turn, these elephants were sometimes presented to the kings as pledges of loyalty.

-Because of its condition, meaning and artistic value, this figurine was considered to be one of the masterpieces on display in the permanent exhibition portion of the Southeast Asian Ceramics Museum, highlighting the history of Southeast Asian ceramics and its trade.
+Because of its condition, meaning and artistic value, this figurine is considered to be one of the masterpieces on display in the permanent exhibition portion of the Southeast Asian Ceramics Museum, highlighting the history of Southeast Asian ceramics and its trade.